alexanderbenavides/pci-ui-scenario/README.md

 6.- ag-grid documentation provides some option to restore data, but in this case I applied my own solution to restore the grid to it's default view.

 7.- I created my own reusable functions, enums and interfaces in the utils folder.
 Because the project is small I didn´t create a lot of folders for that.

+### DEMO

+Here is a [public link]( https://pci-ui-scenario-demo.netlify.app) of pci-ui-scenario.

+Note: I had problems moving from your repository to mine, so I lost my initial commits.